20 Over-the-Counter Head Cold Remedies: What Works, What Doesn't

 Cold and flu remedies

-The average American gets three colds a year, each lasting for nine to 14 miserable days, so it's no surprise that we spend billions of dollars on over-the-counter cold and flu remedies annually.
+The average American gets two to three colds a year, each lasting for nine to 14 miserable days, so it's no surprise that we spend billions of dollars on over-the-counter cold and flu remedies annually.
 Turns out that by and large, we're wasting our money.
-Evidence suggests that few remedies—herbal, over-the-counter, or homeopathic—are likely to influence the course of a cold or the flu.
+Evidence suggests that few head cold remedies—herbal, over-the-counter, or homeopathic—are likely to influence the course of a cold or the flu.
 That said, some do work.

 Does it work?
 Maybe.
 Some evidence suggests that zinc lozenges (like Zicam and Cold-Eeze) may ease symptoms and shorten the duration of the common cold, but most studies are small and don't provide "robust" evidence of benefit, says Joy P. Alonzo, PharmD, assistant professor of pharmacy practice at Texas A&M Health Science Center Irma Lerma Rangel College of Pharmacy.
 "I don't recommend it," she says.